dblock/fue/README.md

 #### Specify More Depth

 By default the code looks at 1 commit from the last 10 repos.
 You can look at more repositories (breadth) and more commits (depth).
-The maximum value for both parameters is enforced by Github and can be set up to 100.
+The maximum value for depth is 100, enforced by Github.
+Fue will iterate over a number of repositories larger than 100.

 ```
 GITHUB_ACCESS_TOKEN=token fue find --breadth=100 --depth=5 defunkt